Sayan-m90/Minimum-Persistent-Cycles/pers2cyc_fin/README.md

 OUTPUT FILES:
 =================================

-"persloop" produces .off files containing 2-cycle for each bar in the barcode.
+"pers2cyc_fin" produces .off files containing 2-cycle for each bar in the barcode.

 To visualise, use Paraview or Meshlab or similar mesh viewing softwares.